Scotland thrash Romania to set up Ireland decider

 Minutes later, the try-scoring hooker morphed into a try-assisting hooker when he gave the pass that saw Darge go through.
 That was 77-0, but Romania were not quite out of their misery.
 Graham stepped his way in for his fourth and it was an 80-pointer.

 Romania looked like men who were praying for the final whistle.
-Scotland looked hungry for more and ready for a trip to Paris, another rugby world, for sure, but they go there in hope.
+Scotland looked hungry for more and ready for a trip to Paris, another rugby world for sure, but they go there in hope.

 Line-ups

-Scotland: Smith, Graham, Harris, Redpath, Steyn, Healy, Price, Bhatti, Ashman, Sebastian, Skinner, Gilchrist, Crosbie, Watson, M Fagerson.
+Scotland: Smith; Graham, Harris, Redpath, Steyn; Healy, Price; Bhatti, Ashman, Sebastian, Skinner, Gilchrist, Crosbie, Watson, M Fagerson.

 Replacements: Kinghorn for Smith (59), Jones for Harris (65), Horne for Price (55), Sutherland for Bhatti (59), Matthews for Ashman (59), Nel for Sebastian (59), Cummings for Gilchrist (59), Darge for Watson (66).

-Romania: Simionescu, Lama, Tomane, Tangimana, Sikuea, Conache, Rupanu, Savin, Irimescu, Gajion, Motoc, Iancu, Rosu, Ser, Chirica.
+Romania: Simionescu; Lama, Tomane, Tangimana, Sikuea; Conache, Rupanu; Savin, Irimescu, Gajion, Motoc, Iancu, Rosu, Ser, Chirica.

 Replacements: Onutu for Tangimana (57), Surugiu for Rupanu (61), Bardasu for Irimescu (59), Burtila for Gajion (57).
 Not Used: Hartig, Iftimiciuc, Stratila, Boldor.